-Let’s start this new year off right with a healthy, easy to make veggie dish!
+Let’s start this new year off right with a beautiful, healthy, easy to make veggie dish!

 I spent the last two weeks in Maui with all my favorite people.
 I am in need of some serious veggies in my life!
-Rumor has it you can not live on lava flows and fish tacos alone…what?
+Rumor has it you can not live on lava flows and fish tacos alone…say what?

 How many blondes does it take to have a pool party?
 Three!
 Me, my BFF Raela, and gorgeous daughter Rachel!